You can learn a lot at Real Life English

-As I said at the start of this article, A Tribe Called Quest have inspired so many awesome rappers like Snoop Dogg, 50 cent, Eminem and enter you name here.
+As I said at the start of this article, A Tribe Called Quest has inspired so many awesome rappers like Snoop Dogg, 50 cent, Eminem and enter your name here.

 That’s right, it’s your turn to be inspired by these rap legends and improve your English with some of their smooth lyrics, and good vibrations.
 Start using the FLOCABULARY method and writing your own raps, it’s not as difficult as it sounds.
 Be creative and have fun with your learning process and you’ll will be speaking English with so much rhythm and flow that people will think you’re the next Tupac.
 FEEL FREE TO POST YOUR RAPS IN THE COMMENTS BELOW.

 Please help Real Life English help you by telling us some of your favorite rap songs that you think have helped or could help your English.
 All suggestions are valid and appreciated.